mjhea0/flask-redis-queue/README.md

 $ docker-compose up -d
 ```

-Open your browser to http://localhost:5001 view the app or to http://localhost:9181 to view the RQ dashboard.
+Open your browser to http://localhost:5001 to view the app or to http://localhost:9181 to view the RQ dashboard.

 ### Want to learn how to build this?